dotnet/roslyn/docs/Target Framework Strategy.md

 - Our repository ships a mix of target frameworks.
 Typically workspaces and below will ship more recent TFMs than the layers above it.
 Compiler has to ship newer TFM for source build while IDE is constrained by Visual Studio's private runtime hence adopts newer TFM slower.
 - Our repository invests in polyfill APIs to make compiling against multiple TFMs in the same project a seamless experience.

 Taken together though this means that our `internal` surface area in many cases effectively `public` when it comes to binary compatibility.
 For example a consuming project can end up with `net7.0` binaries from workspaces layer and `net6.0` binaries from IDE layer.
 Because there is `InternalsVisibleTo` between these binaries the `internal` API surface area is effectively `public`.
-This requires us to have a consistent strategy for achieving
+This requires us to have a consistent strategy for achieving binary compatibility across TFM combinations.

 Consider a specific example of what goes wrong when our `internal` APIs are not consistent across TFM: